dinesh-official/devops/Kubernetes/README.md

 Ans : “I’d label the second node with a custom label like node=second and then use a nodeAffinity rule under requiredDuringSchedulingIgnoredDuringExecution in my Pod spec to match that label.
 This ensures Kubernetes only schedules the Pod or Deployment on node 2.”

+2. You have a Kubernetes cluster with 5 nodes and want to deploy an application with 3 replicas (Pods).
+Each Pod must run on a different node so that no two Pods of the same application are scheduled on the same node.
+How would you configure the Deployment to ensure high availability and proper Pod distribution across nodes?

+Ans :
 ```